The rational homology of spaces of long links: Introduction

-Let us state now our last result, which concerns the \textit{Poincar\'e series} for the space of long links.
+We close this introduction with our last result, which concerns the \textit{Poincar\'e series} for the space of long links.
 In \cite{komawila12} Komawila and Lambrechts study the $E^2$ page of the cohomology Bousfield-Kan spectral sequence associated to the Munson-Voli\'c cosimplicial space.
 They show that the coefficients of the associated Euler series have an exponential growth of rate $m^{\frac{1}{d-1}} > 1$.
 Using now our collapsing Theorem~\ref{thm2}, we deduce the following result.